boldbi/bold-bi-docs/docs/security-configuration/group-based-authorization.md

 ### Enabling user import with group-based authorization

-In an embedding authorization action method, you can set the `embed_user_import` attribute to true if you want to import the user from the external group while accessing the resource by group-based authorization.
+In an embedding authorization action method, you can set the `embed_user_import` attribute to true if you want to import the user from the external group while accessing the resource through group-based authorization.

 **Example:** `&embed_group_access=true&embed_auth_provider=GlobalOAuth&embed_user_id=1212121212&embed_user_email=user@domain.com&embed_user_import=true`

 ![Group Based Authorization](/static/assets/javascript/images/User_import_group-based-auth.png)

-> **NOTE:** Currently, the user auto-import support is provided only for `Amazon Cognito` and `Azure AD `configurations.
+> **NOTE:** Currently, the user auto-import support is only provided for `Amazon Cognito` and `Azure AD` configurations.

 ### Sample links
-The sample applications for ASP.NET Core, ASP.NET MVC, and Angular.
-You can get download from the following links and update your group access, auth provider, user id, and user email in the authorization server code block.
+The sample applications for ASP.NET Core, ASP.NET MVC, and Angular can be downloaded from the following links.
+Once downloaded, you can update your group access, authentication provider, user id, and user email in the authorization server code block.
 * [ASP.NET Core](/embedding-options/embedding-sdk/samples/asp-net-core/)
 * [ASP.NET MVC](/embedding-options/embedding-sdk/samples/asp-net-mvc/)
 * [Angular with ASP.NET Core](/embedding-options/embedding-sdk/samples/v3.2.16/angular/)